bassforte123/MetaLimits/README.md

  * Frifle and Mauser's Affinity
    * Complete hunts.
-     * Magnificence reroll chance reduced to a minimum of 30%/40%/50%/70%
+     * Magnificence reroll chance reduced to as low as 30%/40%/50%/70%

+ * Ser Manuel's Affinity
+   * Find Ser Manuel in the Gungeon.
+     * Regular enemies have visible HP bars.

+ * Daisuke's Affinity
+   * Complete Cursed and Double Cursed runs
+     * Healing or picking up Armor removes 1 point of Curse up to 2 times.

+ * Gunsling King's Affinity
+   * Complete 10 Gunsling King challenges.
+     * First hit in a boss fight is ignored for no-hit rewards. (twice in co-op)

+ * The Lost Adventurer's Affinity
+   * Complete The Lost Adventuerer's map on each floor and collect his reward.
+     * Maps have an additional 1% chance per room clear to drop.

+ * Winchester's Affinity
+   * Win 3 of Winchester's games.
+     * Start each run with 15 casings.

+ * Ledge Goblin's Affinity
+   * Collect the reward from knocking Ledge Goblin's helmet over enough times.
+     * Infinite ammo guns can crack breakable walls..

+ * Tinker's Affinity
+   * Build Elevator Shortcuts.
+     * Synergy Factor becomes increasingly more powerful making it more easy to find synergies.

  * Sorceress's Affinity
    * Complete a Blessed Run.
      * Synergy chests have an 80% chance of success.

- * Tinker's Affinity
-   * Build Elevator Shortcuts.
-     * Synergy Factor becomes increasingly more powerful making it more easy to find synergies.

  * Tonic's Affinity
    * Complete a Turbo Run.
      * Synergy chests are no longer guaranteed to have a fuse.
+	   * Have at least 500 Hegemony, and double dodge roll (if you feel like it).
+	     * Super Tonic unlocked.

  * Advanced Dragun's Affinity
    * Kill the Advanced Dragun.
      * Synergy chests have an 10% chance to spawn.

- * The Gundead's Affinity
-   * Complete the Ammonomicon.
-     * Regular enemies have health bars.

  * The Bosses' Affinity
    * Complete a Boss Rush.